-For more information about our policy in relation to the provision of non-audit services by the external auditor refer to 7.2 'External audit and financial reporting' of our Corporate Governance Statement.
+For more information about our policy in relation to the provision of non-audit services by the external auditor refer to 7.2 'External audit and financial reporting' of our Corporate Governance Statement to be released in September 2022.

 10. Exploration, research and development